UMAprotocol/UMIPs/Implementations/metric-operations.md

 - `Metric:<DESCRIPTION>` where `<DESCRIPTION>`is short description reflecting the metric and units to be measured.
 - `Method:"https://github.com/UMAprotocol/UMIPs/blob/master/Implementations/metric-operations.md"` points to this implementation document.
-- `Interval:"Daily 24:00 UTC"` is set in order to limit aggregation processing overhead for manual verifiers and preserve composability across data sources.
 - `Operation:<OPERATION>` where `<OPERATION>` represents string choice from the [supported operations](#supported-operations) from this document.
 - `OperationParameters:<OPERATION_PARAMETERS>` where `OPERATION_PARAMETERS` represents JSON object with parameter key-value pairs to be used with the chosen `Operation`.
 - `RequestTimestamp:<REQUEST_TIMESTAMP>` (optional) where  `<REQUEST_TIMESTAMP>` represents override value for price request timestamp.